artuurog/ABB_GoFa_socket/README.md

 ## Error troubleshooting

   ### `Socket Error`
-  Make sure that the IP address and port number match both in the python node and RAPID module
+  - Make sure that the IP address and port number match both in the python node and RAPID module
+  - RobotStudio returns a socket error even if the socket connection is closed by the client node

   ### `Robot Error`
   Make sure that the trajectory is feasible to follow for the robot: